Updated on February 25th, 2020 by Josh Arnold

 For example, Capitala Finance Corp.
-(CPTA) has a staggering 13% dividend yield.
-Capitala is one of 390 stocks with a 5%+ dividend yield.
+(CPTA) has a staggering 11% dividend yield.
+Capitala is one of hundreds of stocks with a 5%+ dividend yield.

 Not only that, but Capitala (like many Business Development Companies, or BDCs) pays its dividend each month.
 This allows investors to compound their wealth even more quickly than a stock that pays a quarterly or semi-annual dividend.

-There are fewer than 40 companies that pay monthly dividends.
-We’ve compiled a list of monthly dividend stocks that you can access below:
+There are fewer than 60 companies that pay monthly dividends.
+We’ve compiled a list of monthly dividend stocks with important financial metrics like dividend yields and P/E ratios that you can access below:

 But looking closer, there are potential pitfalls when it comes to these extreme high-yielding stocks.